 Through this application of self-organizing processes to processes of self-organization, swarms transformed into an object of a type of media history that is interested in operative media, and it was my aim in this book to track the developments of these interrelations in the history of media, technology, and knowledge.
 As an effect, it is possible to speak of the media-becoming of swarms.
-This media-becoming is embedded in an epoch of computer simulation - in an epoch of intransparent media cultures in which various scientific fields have been transformed into behavioral sciences and within whose epistemological scope the traditional separations between epistemic and technical things have become obsolete.
+This media-becoming is embedded in an epoch of computer simulation - in an epoch of intransparent media cultures in which various scientific fields have been transformed into behavioral sciences and within whose epistemological scope the traditional separations between induction and deduction or the established distinctions between epistemic and technical things have become obsolete.